roman656/exncwi/README.md

-# ncbuttons
+# exncwi
 The library in the C programming language.
-Based on ncurses and mystrch.
-Contains various functions that simplify working with pseudo-graphics (ncurses addons).
+Based on ncurses.
+Contains various functions that simplify working with pseudo-graphics.
-Project is abandoned...temporarily!
+# TODO
+- menus
+- dialog windows
+- mouse support
+- ...